edologic/SurfAndScan/README.md

   The Framework handles the API from the surfAndScan client driver.

 ### Simple test
-Simplest way to test SurfAndScan is to download and install the [SurfAndScan driver](https://www.edologic.de/demo/sas/SurfAndScanInstallerV2_01.zip) and open the swagger documentation here.
+Simplest way to test SurfAndScan is to download and install the [SurfAndScan driver][windows-download-url] and open the swagger documentation here.
   [Try swagger documentation](https://edologic.github.io/SurfAndScan/swagger.html).

 ### Install SurfAndScanClient (For Windows or MacOS)

- On Windows you need to install the [windows setup](https://www.edologic.de/demo/sas/SurfAndScanInstallerV2_00.zip).
+ On Windows you need to install the [windows setup][windows-download-url].
  Extract the zip and double click the installer file.

  On MacOs you need to install the dmg setup.
 Not available yet.
 Try again later.